How Listener Analytics Work in Castos

 How can I tell whether someone downloads or streams an episode?

 In the podcasting world when it comes to analytics there isn't a great way to discern between streaming events and downloads.
-When Castos Analytics reports a "Listen" it is that the file has been requested by a mobile app, web browser, or platform (like Apple Podcasts) and has either been downloaded or streamed.
+When Castos Analytics reports a "Listen" it is that the file has been requested by a mobile app, web browser, or platform (like iTunes) and has either been downloaded or streamed.

 Currently, a restriction of podcasting technology is that there is no way to tell across all platforms how long someone is listening if they are streaming an episode, or even if they downloaded the episode how long they listened (if at all).